Airlink: Early years

-Development in the 2000s

 In 2006, South African Airlink exited the strategic alliance with South African Airways and entered into a franchise agreement, dropping the "South African" branding from their name, but retaining a similar colour scheme.
 SA Airlink introduced their unique Sunbird logo as part of the new branding.

 In February 2008, SA Airlink successfully completed the IATA Operational Safety Audit (IOSA), and was placed on the IATA registry with code "4Z".

 On 23 December 2009, the SA Civil Aviation Authority grounded their fleet of 13 BAe Jetstream 41 planes.
 Following audits of the airline's procedures and inspection of the grounded aircraft, they were returned to service.
 A problem with a seal in the aircraft's Honeywell engines was found to be the cause of safety issues.

 In 2016, SA Airlink signed an agreement with the government of Madagascar to operate scheduled domestic air services within it, and regional air services to and from the island.
 The airline also established a training centre in partnership with Embraer at their headquarters in Bonaero Park, Johannesburg.

 On 3 May 2017, Airlink became the first airline in history to make a commercial charter flight to Saint Helena in the South Atlantic Ocean, landing a BAe Avro RJ-85 at the newly constructed Saint Helena Airport to pick up passengers stranded there when the island's only link with the outside world, the British Royal Mail Ship RMS St Helena, suffered propeller damage.

 No other commercial airliner landed at St Helena until 14 October 2017, when Airlink began history's first scheduled commercial airline service to Saint Helena Airport, with an Embraer E190 with 78 passengers aboard arriving after a flight of about six hours from Johannesburg, with a stop at Walvis Bay, Namibia.
 The flight began a once-a-week scheduled service between Johannesburg and Saint Helena.